saurabhacellere/flink/docs/dev/stream/operators/process_function.zh.md

 The timers allow applications to react to changes in processing time and in [event time]({{ site.baseurl }}/dev/event_time.html).
 Every call to the function `processElement(...)` gets a `Context` object which gives access to the element's event time timestamp, and to the *TimerService*.
 The `TimerService` can be used to register callbacks for future event-/processing-time instants.
-With event-time timers, the `onTimer(...)` method is called when the current watermark is advanced up to or beyond the timestamp of the timer, while with processing-time timers, `onTimer(...)` is called when wall clock time reaches the specified time.
+When a timer's particular time is reached, the `onTimer(...)` method is called.
 During that call, all states are again scoped to the key with which the timer was created, allowing timers to manipulate keyed state.

 <span class="label label-info">Note</span> If you want to access keyed state and timers you have